jLuseno161/InstaClone/README.md

 ## Description

-A sample replica of the instagram application made using Django where a user can upload their images/posts and also view posts made by other people.
+A simple replica of the instagram application made using Django where a user can upload their images/posts and also view posts made by other people.

 ## Live Link